Testimonials vs. Feedback: How to Get Better Online Reviews

-Well, not so simple, which is why we’re dedicating an entire blog post to the testimonial process.
+Well, it's not as simple as it appears, which is why we’re talking about it.
 Asking for testimonials can be awkward and doesn’t always result in a website-ready endorsement.
 There will be times that your request for a testimonial is met with feedback - valuable in its own way, but not necessarily appropriate for your website.
 Other times your request is met with radio silence.

 What is the difference between testimonials and feedback?

 A good customer testimonial is positive and specific.
 Think less, “This organization did a great job!
 Thanks, guys!” and more, “I loved working with Kayla.
 She was always responsive and her work led to a notable increase in sales.
 I’d recommend this organization to anybody, and I wouldn’t hesitate to work with them again.”

-Feedback, on the other hand, is a client input with the sole goal of improving your organization.
+Feedback, on the other hand, is client input with the sole goal of improving your organization.
 Feedback is a vital component of evaluating how your organization works and what needs some attention to produce a better product.
 You should solicit feedback from every client and take it seriously - even if it bruises your pride a bit.

 If you aren’t careful, you can find yourself asking for a testimonial and getting feedback.
 Is it better than complete silence?
 Of course.
 But, in an ideal world, you’ll get both.
 Fortunately, incorporating a few simple techniques into the testimonial request process will ensure you get the testimonials your clients want to see on your website.

-How should you ask for a testimonial?
+How should you ask for online reviews?

-If you fear that asking for testimonials will fall to the bottom of your to-do list - or fall off the list entirely - consider using a testimonial gathering service, like Testimonial Engine.
-These services will create a simple survey, email it to your clients, and share the results to your social media channels.
+If you fear that asking for testimonials will fall to the bottom of your to-do list - or fall off the list entirely - consider using a testimonial gathering service, like Yext.
+These types of testimonial services will create a simple survey, email it to your clients, and even share the results to your social media channels.
 It doesn’t get much easier than that!

 Finally, don’t be embarrassed to ask.
-Your clients almost-certainly understand the importance of testimonials and have likely asked for a few themselves.
+Your clients almost certainly understand the importance of testimonials and have likely asked for a few themselves.

-How can you ensure a client responds with a testimonial - not feedback?
+How can you ensure a client responds with a testimonial, not feedback?

 Questionnaire: Attach a brief questionnaire to your email requesting a testimonial, and directly ask for the information that you know will resonate with future clients.
 You’ll have to do some editing to combine the answers into a testimonial for your site, but you’ll make the process easier for your clients to complete.